 The Kong vault in Parkour is used to hurdle different obstacles but looks very similar to a Squat Through Vault in gymnastics.
-In both moves, you have o place your hands on the obstacle (or vault top) and bring the legs up into the chest and over the vault.
-Some movement but different obstacles.
+In both moves, you have to place your hands on the obstacle (or vault top) and bring the legs up into the chest and over the vault.
+Same movement but different obstacles.

 What is the difference between gymnastics and parkour?

 The main difference between gymnastics and parkour is where they are practiced.
 Modern Gymnastics is usually inside, Parkour is usually outside.
 Gymnastics has not always been an inside sport.
-In fact, up until the second world war gymnastics events at the Olympics games were always held outside.
+In fact, up until the Second World War gymnastics events at the Olympic games were always held outside.
 The 1960 Rome Olympics also hosted Gymnastics outdoors.